 On the Apparent Non-historicity of the Eight Garudhammas Story

-As It Stands in the Pali-text Culavagga and Comparitive Vinaya Scholarship
+As it Stands in the Pali-text Cullavagga and Comparative Vinaya Scholarship

 A friend recently asked me about the Eight Garudhammas as a part of her research for her dissertation, as many other friends have asked before.
 The following is adapted from my letter in reply to her and offered for the reader's knowledge and understanding, as well as a scholarly contribution to the welfare of the Buddha's teaching and its right practice, that is, in its practical manifestation and embodiment in the modern world.

-Due to my Vinaya studies and Comparitive Vinaya research I was asked to speak on the subject at the International Bhikkhuni Seminar hosted by Santi Forest Monastery in Australia in 2008, which initially illicited groans from the audience that later changed to keen interest.
+Due to my Vinaya studies and Comparative Vinaya research I was asked to speak on the subject at the International Bhikkhuni Seminar hosted by Santi Forest Monastery in Australia in 2008, which initially elicited groans from the audience that later changed to keen interest.
 Video of that talk is available online here:

-If you follow this link, four video clips will appear.
-They can be watched and listened to in order.
+The four video clips can be watched and listened to in order.
 The talks assume basic knowledge, as I was speaking to bhikkhunis and women who were already at least somewhat familiar with the Vinaya and with the subject.
 You will need this basic knowledge to fully understand the videos.
 I will try to share with you this basic knowledge here below.

 Impossible or Improbable?

 All scholars that i know who have researched the subject have come to one conclusion or the other.